marcelogmca/aviary_management/README.md

 [AT+CIPSEND](https://github.com/espressif/ESP8266_AT/wiki/CIPSEND) command to send data to server

 ### Recovering from errors
-ESP8266 module will reply with an apropriate error response when a problem occurs, and so if there is a persisting problem with the connection the device should attempt to reconnect and completely restart as last resort.
+ESP8266 module will reply with an appropriate error response when a problem occurs, and so if there is a persisting problem with the connection the device should attempt to reconnect and completely restart as last resort.
 ##### Errors observed
 The mobile routers using cellular-internet lose connection and renew their IPs every few days, and when this occurs the ESP8266s stop being able to reach the internet without being restarted.
-Sometimes due to external circumstanses data fails to be sent, this should not prompt a restart unless it persists for a long period of time.
+Sometimes due to external circumstances data fails to be sent, this should not prompt a restart unless it persists for a long period of time.
-Due to the cheap nature of ESP-01 modules *very rarely* they would stop answearing to commands unless hardware resetted.
+Due to the cheap nature of ESP-01 modules *very rarely* they would stop answering to commands unless hardware resettled.
 The sensors may fail, but the data of the still working sensors should be sent and the list of non working sensors should be potentially sent to the server.
 ##### Restarting ESP-01 in case of failure
 There are two ways of restarting the ESP-01 module, performing a software reset or an hardware reset.